clojure-quant/telegram/README.md

+# telegram

+This library is very optinionated and allows to easily add a telegram bot to an application.
+It has two features
+- "Human RPC" interface: user can execute a command (with args parameter)
+- "Publish/Subscribe: user can subscribe to a topic and bot can publish topics

-# telegram-demo
+# demo

-# create a bot token

-talk to: BotFather
-Bot usernames always end in 'bot' (e.g. @TriviaBot, @GitHub_bot).

-Use the /newbot command to create a new bot.
-The BotFather will ask you for a name and username, then generate an authentication token for your new bot.
-The name of your bot is displayed in contact details and elsewhere.
+first you need to create a bot token: in telegram app talk to: BotFather and create a new telegram bot. then run:

+  cd demo
+  clj -X:demo

+You will see a list of commands in a chat with the bot, and can interact with it.
+Every 5 minutes a topic with random data is published which will be showing in the chat (after subscribing)